Ink Review #2856: Pennonia Napnyugta Sunset

 Comparison Swabs:

-Dawn is a touch darker than Robert Oster Orange.
+Grapefruit is a little more saturated than Monteverde Mandarin Orange.
 Click here to see the orange inks together.

 Longer Writing:

-I used an Edison Collier Persimmon Swirl on a Taroko Enigma notebook.
+I used a Pelikan M600 Vibrant Orange with a medium nib on a Taroko Enigma notebook.
 The ink has an average flow.

 Thanks to all my Patrons!
 I couldn’t do these reviews without you!
 You can find my Patreon page here.